FLAMEGPU/FLAMEGPU2-docs/src/guide/running-a-simulation/configuring-execution.rst

 In order for the command line arguments to be processed ``argc`` and ``argv`` (Python: ``argv`` only) must be passed to :func:`initialise()<flamegpu::Simulation::initialise>`.

+You may also wish to specify your own defaults, by setting the values prior to calling :func:`initialise()<flamegpu::Simulation::initialise>`:

 .. tabs::

   .. code-tab:: cpp C++